Renew registration Canberra

 Residents in the ACT must renew registration of their vehicles every 12 months.
-As in all states except NSW, CTP insurance is included in your registration.
+As in all states except NSW, MAI (was CTP) insurance is included in your registration.
 Insurers in the ACT charge premiums based on vehicle class, for example, passenger vehicle, taxi, bus, motorcycle etc.

 It’s quite simple to renew registration.
 First, you receive a courtesy reminder before the expiry date of your vehicle registration.
 To receive this by email you need to maintain your contact details online.
 Second, you can renew registration online, at Australia Post or at an Access Canberra location: